 Companies such as JMA face many challenges when adopting BIM.
 Firstly they need to become sufficiently informed of current technology and concepts to develop an appropriate plan of action.
-Secondly companies need to have a good understanding of their existing processes to ensure new methods and systems to be effectively and beneficially integrated.
+Secondly companies need to have a good understanding of their existing processes to ensure new methods and systems can be effectively and beneficially integrated.
 It is particularly important to understand what gives the company its unique competitive advantage.
 This should be maintained through innovation.
-Furthermore, companies need to develop a vision for their future and gain appropriate support for the vision.
+Furthermore, companies need to develop a vision for their future and gain appropriate support for the vision extensions.
+JMA works with many stakeholders from the design through to building construction process and the associated information is very fragmented.
+Projects in which JMA are involved are involving many stakeholders and requiring considerable interoperability of documentation and dynamic information.